Keeping Louisville Pure Tap® the highest-quality drinking water is our goal.

 In the mid-2000s, following research that indicated health concerns with two PFAS chemicals, PFOA and PFOS, at low levels, EPA banned their use.
 However, these chemicals are persistent.
 Because PFAS contaminants can dissolve in water, scientists detect them in lakes, rivers, and groundwater.
-In chemical and product manufacturing, GenX compounds are replacements for PFOA and PFOS.
+In chemical and product manufacturing, GenX compounds replaced PFOA and PFBS replaced PFOS.

 EPA has proposed the regulations following years of research, which included learning about the potential health impacts of PFAS at certain levels and how water utilities can manage the risk.
 The goal is to set the regulation at the lowest possible levels to protect public health considering feasibility and affordability.

 In 2023, Louisville Water and thousands of other drinking water utilities will monitor for other PFAS compounds as required by EPA’s Unregulated Contaminant Monitoring Rule.
 Louisville Water also supports actions to minimize these contaminants entering our source water.